sharynjs/sharyn/README.md

 # Sharyn JS

-Collecion of helpers to build a JS app.
+Collection of helpers to build a JS app.

 The following packages are available: